 The insurance company pays the full monthly LTC benefit.
-Cash indemnity plans are usuallly more expensive, but also more flexible.
+Cash indemnity plans are usually more expensive, but also more flexible.

 The insured may be able to pay family members as caregivers or pay other expenses not permitted under a reimbursement plan.

-Residual death benefit: If provided in the policy terms, soe policies will pay a death benefit, even if the death benefit was paid towards long-term care.
+If provided in the policy terms, some policies will pay a death benefit, even if the death benefit was paid towards long-term care.

-After considering the pros and cons, discuss your individual and family needs with your financial advisor and insurance professional.
+After considering the hybrid long-term care insurance pros and cons, discuss your individual and family needs with your financial advisor and insurance professional.
 For more information, contact us.